SirClaudiu/sshbackdoor/README.md

 Hello.

 This is a SSH BackDoor, it's created by me long time ago, and i've used it to monitorize users on my servers.
 It include a sniffer (connection sniffer) saving all Users and Password of users connecting to/from server.
 Root logged in with BackDoor can't be saw in "who"/"w" but root can see anything what's happen on server.
-Also logged in with BackDoor pass wont save any logs/connection logs.
+Also logged in with BackDoor password wont save any logs/connection logs.
 Practically server will have 2x root users
     1. normal root user (with his password)
     2. backdoor root user (with his password)